-The Citizens' Assembly will convene during XX full-day Saturday sessions beginning in XXXXX, and concluding in XXXXX.
+The Citizens' Assembly will convene during 6-10 full-day Saturday sessions beginning in 2019, and concluding in 2020.
 Additional meetings of the Assembly may be scheduled at the discretion of the Chair.
-The Citizens' Assembly will also host X public roundtable meetings during the course of their session's schedule which will be open to all local residents.
+The Assembly will also host multiple public roundtable meetings in their municipality during the course of their session's schedule, with one of the meetings to discuss the technical report, which will be open to all local residents.
+The Assembly at the start of their process will set and define their schedule.